A LITTLE ABOUT MYSELF

 In 2008 I moved to Australia, this passion for languages led me into a Japanese teaching assistant position at a local high school in Perth.
 I enjoyed helping students progress, but I began to notice that in group lessons people always seemed to have different learning speeds, different interests and different motivation levels.
 I began to see the limitations in group learning environments and to appreciate how beneficial it is for dedicated students to have one on one lessons that are specifically fine tuned for their needs.
 Subsequently I started offering private language lessons to both kids and adults.

 This grew and grew.
 Along the way I also studied for and passed the Japanese Language Teaching Competency test.
-This certification is conducted annually by the Japanese authority of Teaching Japanese as a Foreign Language and is designed to a difficulty level that ensures only 25% of applicants pass.
+This certification is conducted annually in Japan to give accreditation for Teaching Japanese as a Foreign Language.
+It is designed to a difficulty level that ensures only 25% of applicants pass.

 Teaching has been a wonderful journey.
 I have been honoured to teach Japanese to hundreds of people in Perth, most of them one on one, and some for many years.